CALL for GRANTS for the 14th SINAGEO National Symposium of Geomorphology – Corumbá, Brazil (24-30 August 2023)

 The workshop started by conferences and presentations.
 Both grant holders report a “friendly atmosphere“, as well as active and fruitful scientific discussions.
 They also very much appreciated that two complete scientific sessions were dedicated to Young Geomorphologists.
 Overall, this event was a “great opportunity” to present and discuss their results.

 The post-conference, three-day field trip represented also an “impressive” experience.
-The learned about how to use archaeological remains in the study of denudation rates, and hence had the opportunity to visit Byzantine ruins, caves or tombs, as well as the Dead Sea.
+They learned about how to use archaeological remains in the study of denudation rates, and hence had the opportunity to visit Byzantine ruins, caves or tombs, as well as the Dead Sea.
 They also assisted, due to the rainy conditions, to a flash flood in the desert – which Eliza reports as “one of the most exciting experiences in [her] life”.

 3rd Intensive Training Program of the Indian Young Geomorphologists Forum – 2-5 March 2023